auth0/Auth0.swift/EXAMPLES.md

                                     evaluationPolicy: .deviceOwnerAuthentication)
 ```

+> **Note**
-> ⚠️ Retrieving the user information with `credentialsManager.user` will not be protected by biometric authentication.
+> Retrieving the user information with `credentialsManager.user` will not be protected by biometric authentication.

 ### Credentials Manager errors

 The Credentials Manager will only produce `CredentialsManagerError` error values.
 You can find the underlying error (if any) in the `cause: Error?` property of the `CredentialsManagerError`.
 Not all error cases will have an underlying `cause`.
 Check the [API documentation](https://auth0.github.io/Auth0.swift/documentation/auth0/credentialsmanagererror) to learn more about the error cases you need to handle, and which ones include a `cause` value.

+> **Warning**
-> ⚠️ Do not parse or otherwise rely on the error messages to handle the errors.
+> Do not parse or otherwise rely on the error messages to handle the errors.
 The error messages are not part of the API and can change.
 Run a switch statement on the [error cases](https://auth0.github.io/Auth0.swift/documentation/auth0/credentialsmanagererror/#topics) instead, which are part of the API.

 [Go up ⤴](#examples)